carcasanchez/QuestManager/README.md

 ## System Explanation
 Our game is a Zelda-esque adventure, controlled with WASD.
 Don't blame the map so much: it's enough for what we will doing here.
 The first point we need to make is concrete our quest design.
 What states our quests have?
-How many types of quest we have?¿Can we complete the quest in different ways?
+How many types of quest we have?
+Can we complete the quest in different ways?
 How a quest is completed, and what happens then?
 Templatize our quests and following a pattern is important.

 For the purpose of this tutorial, I have reduced this design to the minimum:
 -Our quests have three states: sleep (the player haven't found the quest yet), active (the player is doing the quest right now), and closed (the quest is finished).
 -We can have more than one quest active, but they don't interact between them.
 -Our quests consist only in reach a certain point in the map.
 -Quests have a Trigger variable to check if it has been activated.
 -Quests are divided in Steps (immediate objectives).
 When a step is complete, player goes to the next.
 A quest is finished when there's no more steps to do.
 -When we finish a quest, the player gains a certain amount of gold as a reward.

 So, our primitive c++ Quest class could be: